Digital Exclusive: Be healthy while celebrating the holiday season

-SIOUX CITY, Iowa (KCAU) – Christmas is just two days away, and there are many temptations to not eat healthy at this time of year.
+SIOUX CITY, Iowa (KCAU) – Christmas is just two days away, and there are many temptations to keep you from eating healthy this time of year.

 You can still enjoy the holidays while being healthy at the same time.

-The American Heart Association has some ways to be healthy over the holidays.
+The American Heart Association has some ways to stay healthy over the holidays.

-Try filling your glass 1/2 to 3/4 of either low-fat or skim milk and one part eggnog.
-Have your hot chocolate also be made with low-fat or skim milk and no whipped cream.
+Try filling your glass 1/2 to 3/4 full of either low-fat or skim milk and one part eggnog.
+Another way to cut drink calories is to make your hot chocolate with low-fat or skim milk and no whipped cream.

 When buying apple cider, choose the cider with less sugar.